caladium leaves multi colour mix

 Care for Caladium Bulbs

-The most important thing you need to take care when growing caladiums is that the soil has to be moist always.
+The most important thing you need to take care of when growing caladiums is that the soil has to be moist always.
 The plant also needs regular feeding to grow well and show off its beautiful vivid leaves.
 Quality organic fertiliser will add strength to the Caladium plant.
-It will help the plant to produce more tubers, larger elephant ear size leaves on long stems for the next growing season.
+It will help the plant to produce more tubers, and larger elephant ear size leaves on long stems for the next growing season.
 The Caladium should be watered regularly.
 If it is placed in areas where there is moderate sunlight, make sure that the soil does not get very dry.
 If you are growing Caladiums in containers, then check the soil condition every day and water if needed.
 Prune the dead foliage or foliage that turns yellow.
 These plants do not face any serious threat from insects and diseases.

-Caladiums make great companion plants for Impatiens, Ferns and Begonias.
+Caladiums make great companion plants for Impatiens, Ferns, and Begonias.

 Trees Shrubs and Vines